Social and Organizational Network Analysis – Evaluating the Way Individuals and Organizations Interact

 - Error-influences on measurement precision: The characteristics of various measurement techniques, assessment conditions (setting, respondent interest, etc.), and evaluator characteristics will be addressed.

-Participants will be provided with a copy of the text: Scale Development: Theory and Applications by Robert F. DeVellis (Sage, 2012).
+Recommended text: Scale Development: Theory and Applications by Robert F. DeVellis (Sage, 2012).

 Case Studies in Evaluation